jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 (`markdown-end-of-block`).
 To mark a block, use `C-c M-h` (`markdown-mark-block`).

+To compare paragraph and block movement, consider some specific examples.
+In terms of list items, paragraph movement moves item-by-item, regardless of the list item level.
+On the other hand, block movement moves across the entire list.
+Consider a blockquote with multiple paragraphs as another example.
+Paragraph movement stops at individual paragraphs in a blockquote while the block movement commands move over the entire blockquote.

 ## Blockquotes

 To produce a blockquote (`<blockquote>` in HTML), prefix each line